FAQ

 Many of Chimera’s strobe and continuous speed rings can be converted to different diameters or mounts.
 That means if you buy a Chimera speed ring with one style mount and end up needing a ring for a different light, in most cases you just swap the mount!

-On the majority of Chimera’s current strobe speed rings, you can swap the insert of the speed ring to support a different style strobe.
+On most of Chimera’s current strobe speed rings, you can swap the insert of the speed ring to support a different style strobe.

 For most Video Pro rings for lights under 2,000W, the inserts can also be swapped should you need to go from dedicated to circular, or one diameter to another.